 Donations area accepted daily in the collections bins marked clothing and household goods.
 These large rolling bins are located on the north side of the Narthex in Building B. Please click here for a full list of desirable donations.

-Volunteer opportunities: We have needs on our sorting team as well as for drivers.
-For information about how you can serve in this ministry please click here.
+We have needs on our sorting team as well as for drivers.
+Learn more about how you can serve in this ministry here.